primer/view_components/docs/content/contributing.md

 Then, `bundle install` to update references.
 You'll now be able to see changes from the gem without having to build it.
 Remember that restarting the Rails server is necessary to see changes, as the gem is loaded at boot time.

-To minimize the number of restarts, we recommend checking the component in Storybook first, and then when it's in a good state, you can check it in your app.
+To minimize the number of restarts, we recommend checking the component in Lookbook first, and then when it's in a good state, you can check it in your app.

 ## Submitting a pull request